Sit Down (song)

 "Sit Down" is a song by English band James, originally released in June 1989 by Rough Trade Records.
-In its eight-and-a-half-minute original form, the song only reached number 77 on the UK Singles Chart (although it did make number eight in John Peel's Festive Fifty of that year).
+In its eight-and-a-half-minute original form, the song reached number 77 in the UK Singles Chart and was ranked number eight in John Peel's end of year BBC Radio 1 show Festive Fifty of 1989.

 After experiencing success as part of the Madchester music scene, a new version was released in March 1991 that was shorter and with new lyrics.
-Released via Fontana Records, it reached number two on the UK Singles Chart, spending three weeks there.
+Released via Fontana Records, "Sit Down" reached number two on the UK Singles Chart, spending three weeks there.
 It was the 20th best-selling single of 1991 in the UK.

 In 2013, the song placed fourth in a poll by BBC Radio 2 and the Official Charts Company to find the greatest track to miss out on the number-one spot in the UK charts.
 In the same year, James performed the song with Peter Kay for Comic Relief.
 On 30 March 2017 a version of the song was used in the promo of the seventh season of the hit HBO series Game of Thrones.